 Vic goes back to the precinct to meet his wife.
 Edgar-veda and Marsha want a word with him because Derrick was last seen in Vic's custody.
 Vic explains that Derrick happened to be hanging out with some people who had active warrants.
 The drugs on scene weren't Derrick's, so he was free to go.
 Marsha hasn't heard from Derrick all day and neither has anyone else in his inner circle.
 Vic plays dumb.

 Connie is back from the hospital, jonesing and edgy; Claudette and Dutch won't let her leave.
 Vic tells her to just chill out.

 In interrogation, Greeley insists he'd never hurt anybody.
 He quit his job as actuary 6 months ago, but has hobbies to occupy his time.
 Dutch deadpans, "I know.
 Nice sperm collection."
 Greeley beams and says, "Thank you."

 Back at the apartment, Lem is lying on the couch after gorging himself on pizza, the bottom half of his shirt unbuttoned.
+He's talking cars with the basketball player.
 Derrick asks again where the captain is.
-Shane promises he'll be there within an hour.
-Derrick wants to leave since the charges are getting dropped anyway; he'll leave the captain some tickets at will-call.
+Shane winks, "He should be here within the hour."
+Derrick doesn't know why he has to stay since the charges are getting dropped anyway; he'll leave the captain some tickets at will-call.

 Outside, Claudette tells Dutch to rein it in.
 Dutch opines Greeley is a freak "straight out of an FBI textbook."
 Claudette doesn't necessarily disagree, but they had planned to use Connie's assault as a building block for the murder cases.
 Dutch knows Greeley wants to talk.
 Vic, watching from a doorway, reminds Dutch, "I asked you to find Connie's john, not Jack the Ripper."
 He wants to jog Greeley's memory, but Claudette says no way.
 Trick me once, shame on you.